What a Newborn LLM Wants From a COG

 3. What state is it in right now?
 (State)

 Tell me whether the document is draft, live, or deprecated.
-Whether it is complete or partial.
+Whether it's complete or partial.
 Whether it has been verified or is still unverified.
 Whether the contents are current or historical.

 State changes how I behave.
-A draft contract is not the same as a signed one.
+A draft contract isn't the same as a signed one.
 A deprecated procedure should be cited differently from a current one.
-I cannot infer state from publication date alone, so I need it declared.
+I can't infer state from publication date alone, so I need it declared.

 4. What am I allowed to do with it?
 (Intent)